chisombiri/chisombiri/README.md

 - 📫 How to reach me: https://www.linkedin.com/in/chisombiri-nlewedim-81570596/
 - 😄 Pronouns: He/Him
 - ⚡ Fun facts:
-- ✈  I fancy planes and enjoy travelling by air; I still wonder if ANYONE can fly a plane? 🤔
+- ✈  I fancy planes and enjoy travelling by air; I wonder if I can fly a Boeing or Airbus someday 🤔
 - 🏀 I love basketball also!